Plants Poisonous to Cats | Beautiful Flowers Toxic to Cats (Infographic)

 Complete Cat Care Manual, Dr Andrew Edney, 2006

-Cats 500 Questions Answered, Dr. David Sands, 2005
+Cats 500 Questions Answered, Dr David Sands, 2005

-Poisonous Plants For Cats, petMD, (accessed on 8th July 2017)
+Poisonous Plants For Cats, PetMD

-Amazing article!
+1. Amazing article!
 Very helpful.
 Now I understand why my cats reacting in serval ways for many of my plants.
 Thank you so much!

-Hi Cate,
+• Hi Cate,

 Thank you for your comment.
 It’s my pleasure to help!